 - Southern Oregon University Risk Coordinator

 SOU owned property covered by RMD includes automobiles, real property (buildings and equipment), and personal property (building contents and supplies).
-The personal property of others can be covered if a Personal Property Loan Agreement is signed by the university Risk Coordinator.
+The personal property of others can be covered if a Personal Property Loan Agreement is signed by the university Risk Manager.

 University property that may be taken off campus must be recorded on an Agreement to Allow Off-Campus Use of University Property form.
 This includes all laptops, tablets, cameras, drones, etc.

 Departments will be responsible for the $5000 deductible for any covered property loss.
 All claims for property loss must be reported to the university Risk Manager immediately upon loss.

 SOU will defend and pay damages, if necessary, for all liability claims for alleged wrongdoing by their officers, employees, and agents, when the law says they are legally bound to make good on any loss or damage.

 Liability coverage applies as long as SOU employees are acting within the scope of their duties for the state.
 State employees are not covered for criminal acts, violation of the state's code of ethics, or other types of wrongdoing.